Update: For 2015 Thai class for Beginners commences on Sunday, 1st March 2015.

 If you would like to learn the Thai language, there are classes available at Wat Chetawanวัดเชตวัน in Petaling Jaya, Selangor.
 The temple is located in Jalan Gasing.
-Beginners class will start on the first week of March 2012 and continue till end of the year.
+Beginners class will start on the first week of March each year.

 Venue: Multipurpose Hall, Wat Chetawan, Jalan Gasing, Petaling Jaya